Advisory body on legislation and administrative court

 Members of the Advisory Division meet every Wednesday afternoon to consider their recommendations on legislation.
 The Advisory Division of the Council of State for the Kingdom, which includes extra members appointed by the other countries of the Kingdom, meets once a month.
 Both bodies meet in closed session.

 The Vice-President of the Council of State is the chair of the Advisory Division.
-His Royal Highness the Prince of Orange and Her Royal Highness Princess Máxima both have a seat, and may take part in discussions, but they may not vote.
+Queen Máxima has a seat.
+Members of the Royal House who have a seat on the Council of State (Advisory Division) may take part in discussions, but they may not vote.

 In assessing Bills and other requests for advice the Advisory Division uses an assessment framework made up of three elements: policy analysis, legal issues and technical aspects.
 This gives rise to the following questions: